 1 Negotiations were complicated and protracted."

-And you have included two e-mails referencing the 3 issues with that.
-Just in relation to that point.
-4 5 there seems to be -- well, it is explicitly stated in 12:14 that paragraph that there was some clinician preference 6 7 into what triage was undertaken by what clinician and 8 what some people didn't want to triage by others.
-Just so the Panel, from a governance perspective, can 9 understand those sort of demands that existed at that 10 12.15 11 time, could you give that paragraph a little bit of 12 context?

-13 Well, the biggest problem was colorectal surgery, in Α. that colorectal surgery was far too big for the 14 colorectal surgeons to triage, and we divided it into 15 12:15 16 general and specialty-specific triage, which got very complicated, because not only did it matter who did the 17 18 triage, but then whose clinic they were triaged to.
-19 There was another issue about a condition which was, 20 shall we say, ethical, and one of the 12:15 consultants didn't want to triage that or even to see 21 22 the letters, and, whilst that was initially palatable 23 to the group, I thought it was better to respect 24 cultural issues and I did those.

-25 181 Q. So the Panel have an understanding that -- or the 12:16 26 evidence has been that the structures around triage are 27 a certain way, and what you are bringing information 28 around is that it can be more personality-driven than 29 perhaps would be more widely known?
+2 3 And you have included two e-mails referencing the 4 issues with that.
+Just in relation to that point, 5 there seems to be well, it is explicitly stated in 12:14 6 that paragraph that there was some clinician preference 7 into what triage was undertaken by what clinician and 8 what some people didn't want to triage by others.
+Just 9 so the Panel, from a governance perspective, can LO understand those sort of demands that existed at that 12:15 L1 time, could you give that paragraph a little bit of L2 context?
+L3 Α. Well, the biggest problem was colorectal surgery, in L4 that colorectal surgery was far too big for the L5 colorectal surgeons to triage, and we divided it into 12:15 L6 general and specialty-specific triage, which got very L7 complicated, because not only did it matter who did the L8 triage, but then whose clinic they were triaged to.
+L9 There was another issue about a condition which was, 20 shall we say, ethical, and one of the 12:15 21 consultants didn't want to triage that or even to see 22 the letters, and, whilst that was initially palatable 23 to the group, I thought it was better to respect 24 cultural issues and I did those.
+25 181 Q. So the Panel have an understanding that or the 12:16 26 evidence has been that the structures around triage are 27 a certain way, and what you are bringing information 28 around is that it can be more personality-driven than 29 perhaps would be more widely known?

-1 Well, that's a very individual one, but, I mean, Α. 2 ideally -- well, let's go back in time.
-Whenever I started in Daisy Hill, every individual consultant 3 did their triage, but it wasn't very timely.
-4 5 We decided that we would have it done by the surgeon of 12:16 the week so that it would be timely, so that people 6 7 weren't doing triage or having triage allocated to them 8 when they were on holidays, but then that tended to cause difficulties with, for instance, whenever my 9 colleagues were doing triage, they weren't quite sure 10 12.16 11 what to do with the urology patients, whether they were 12 urgent or non-urgent, so they tended to send them to 13 So we had primary and secondary triage and then me. with subsections for colorectal and then there was 14 triage for those things that people didn't want to see, 12:17 15 16 So it became an algorithm, eventually, which etc. 17 we worked with.
+1 Α. Well, that's a very individual one, but, I mean, 2 ideally well, let's go back in time.
+Whenever 3 I started in Daisy Hill, every individual consultant 4 did their triage, but it wasn't very timely.
+5 We decided that we would have it done by the surgeon of 12:16 6 the week so that it would be timely, so that people 7 weren't doing triage or having triage allocated to them 8 when they were on holidays, but then that tended to 9 cause difficulties with, for instance, whenever my 10 colleagues were doing triage, they weren't quite sure 12:16 11 what to do with the urology patients, whether they were 12 urgent or non-urgent, so they tended to send them to 13 me.
+So we had primary and secondary triage and then 14 with subsections for colorectal and then there was 15 triage for those things that people didn't want to see, 12:17 16 etc. So it became an algorithm, eventually, which 17 we worked with.
 There was a workaround of types, but 18 we worked with it.
-19 182 And was that resolved to your satisfaction at the time?
-Q. It was an ongoing issue.
-It was resolved -- it was 20 Α. 12:17 we resolved this very well.
-And then as new 21 amicable.
-22 consultants came in - and they kept changing 23 continuously over the next three or four years - they 24 would have different preferences and we'd change the 25 algorithm.
-12:17 And when you left in 2016, were there any problems 26 183

-26 183 Q. And when you left in 2016, were there any problems 27 around triage that you were aware of?
-28 A. No. 29 184 Q. I just want to ask you briefly about waiting lists.
+19 182 Q. And was that resolved to your satisfaction at the time?
+20 Α. It was an ongoing issue.
+It was resolved it was 12:17 21 amicable.
+We resolved this very well.
+And then as new 22 consultants came in - and they kept changing 23 continuously over the next three or four years - they 24 would have different preferences and we'd change the 25 algorithm.
+12:17 26 183 Q. And when you left in 2016, were there any problems 27 around triage that you were aware of?
+28 Α. No. 29 184 Q. I just want to ask you briefly about waiting lists.